State Reform School for Boys: Final years 1873–84

-Legislative shifts and age adjustments
+Change was a constant theme throughout the years, and it was no different in the final years.
+Discipline, rewards, work, classification of the boys and overall management of the institution continued to change trying to adapt to the times, philosophies of the changing superintendents and legislative laws.

+As a result, of the abolishment of the Nautical Branch, it was necessary to find a place to house not only those older boys that had been previously on the school ships but also future commitments of boys of that class.
 Despite the recommendations of the board of trustees and the superintendent, in 1870, the legislature once again changed the minimum age of commitment at the reform school from 14 to 17 allowing for the older class of boys to be committed there.
 Also that year, the legislature pass provisions allowing the visiting agent to work with the courts to identify suitable boys to indenture directly from the courts without being committed to the reform school first.
 This would lessen the amount of younger boys committed to the reform school while making additional room for the older incorrigible boys.
 As a consequence of these two legislative acts there were not enough young qualified boys committed, to fill the trust houses and the quantity of older incorrigible boys increased.

-The evolving inmate population

 Work for the older boys changed as well.
 They could not be trusted to work on the farm, without escaping, so their only means of labor was in the workshop seating chairs.
 The trustees thought these boys should be taught some industrial trades, but the legislature failed to appropriate money to build additional workshops, buy the machinery and hire overseers necessary to implement it.
 What occurred, because of these changes, was a total change in the character of the institution.
 It went from a place of reformation for young offenders to a place for housing older incorrigible offenders with a building and officers who were ill-equipped to deal with it.
 With the abolishment of the nautical branch, the trustees and superintendent sought relief from the legislature, asking that the older boys be sent elsewhere or money appropriated to build an addition to house and segregate the incorrigible ones.
 The legislature responded with small Appropriations enough to make minor Improvement in the security of the existing building.